Congratulations to the 2024 Award Winners

 Edward Trapunski

-Chair of the Jury for the Canadian Jewish Literary Awards.
-He is the author of four books, one of which was #1 on the Financial Post best-seller list.
-He was a broadcaster for over twenty years.
-He was the senior producer of The Arts Report on CBC Radio, which won the Imperial Oil Award for Excellence in Arts Journalism in 1993.
-His company, Cottingham Communications Inc., produced the acclaimed television public affairs series, N.E.W.S.
-(Not Exactly What It Seems) for Vision TV.
-In 1984, he won the ACTRA Award as Best Writer, Radio Documentary for his work on the five-hour production George Orwell: A Radio Biography.
+The Chair of the Canadian Jewish Literary Awards Jury.
+He is a writer and broadcaster and the author of four books, one of which was #1 on the Financial Post best-seller list.
+A producer for CBC Radio and Television for over 20 years, he won the ACTRA Award as Best Writer, Radio Documentary for his work on the five-hour production George Orwell: A Radio Biography.
+He was senior producer of The Arts Report on CBC Radio, which won the Imperial Oil Award for Excellence in Arts Journalism.
 He was nominated for an International Peabody Award for the 50th Anniversary Grey Cup Broadcast documentary.
-He helped guide Milestone Communications Limited in its bid for a World Urban Contemporary radio station license in Toronto.
-He is a founding member of Toronto Women in Film and Television and was an editor of Changing Focus: The Future For Women in the Canadian Film and Television Industry.
+He was a founding member of Toronto Women in Film and Television and was an editor of Changing Focus: The Future for Women in the Canadian Film and Television Industry.

 Read more